AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * A title bar containing:

-  * The number of this expression: this is a positive number starting from 1 and incremented for each new box displayed.
+  * The number of this expression: a positive number starting from 1 and incremented for each new box displayed.
 It represents the internal identifier of the box.

   * The name of the expression: this is the expression or variable specified when creating the box.

-  * An icon representing either a flash light, or a lock.
+  * An icon representing either a flashlight, or a lock.

-    This is a clickable icon that will change the state of the box from automatically updated (the flash light icon) to frozen (the lock icon).
+    This is a clickable icon that changes the state of the box from automatically updated (the flashlight icon) to frozen (the lock icon).
-    When frozen, the value is grayed, and will not change until you change the state.
+    When frozen, the value is grayed out and will not change until you change the state.
 When updated, the value of the box will be recomputed each time an execution command is sent to the debugger (e.g step, next).

   * An icon representing an 'X'.
     You can click on this icon to close/delete any box.